The New England Journal of Medicine December 19, 2019

 Population

-Newly diagnosed advanced ovarian cancer regardless of biomarker status
+Newly diagnosed advanced ovarian cancer at high risk for relapse

 Comparator